 Inside the geopolitical drama threatening to overshadow T20 Cricket World Cup

-Boycotts, security fears and power struggles collide as cricket’s most profitable event begins in South Asia this weekend.
+Boycotts, security fears and power struggles collide as cricket’s most profitable event begins in South Asia this month.
 Namita Singh reports from Delhi

-Cricket’s most profitable tournament is set to start this weekend in a significantly diminished form, bereft of both a major qualifying nation and the single biggest fixture in terms of the potential viewership it can attract.
+Cricket’s most profitable tournament began on 7 February in a significantly diminished form, bereft of a major qualifying nation and drama surrounding the single biggest fixture in terms of the potential viewership it can attract.

 A complicated mesh of diplomatic disputes among the South Asian nations involved, including co-hosts India, mean the T20 Cricket World Cup begins on Saturday under a shadow of geopolitical turmoil.